Financial Aid Information

 - Transfer credit policies: see Program policy G11.

-- American Registry of Radiologic Technologists (ARRT) examination 1st attempt
+- American Registry of Radiologic Technologists (ARRT) examination pass rate on 1st attempt

 - Information on preventing drug and alcohol abuse;